MBifolco/troll-miner/experiments/README.md

 Instead, why not start from a mined block and work backwards - reverse engineer the stratum messages that likely could have been sent at the time for it.
 Our block candidate was [block 100,000](https://mempool.space/block/000000000003ba27aa200b1cecaad478d2b00432346c3f1f3986da1afd33e506).
 We felt this was a good candidate because
-* It has 4 transactions - so merkle tree root calculation wouldn't be too crazy
+* It has 4 transactions - merkle tree root calculation wouldn't be too crazy
-* The network difficulty in 2010 was more "simpler" at 14k vs today's (Dec 2024) 100T+
+* The network difficulty in 2010 was "simpler" at 14k vs today's (Dec 2024) 100T+

 ## Block 100,000